zinefer/zinefer.github.com/content/posts/rails5-devise4-gradual-engagement/index.md

 title = "Gradual engagement with Rails 5 & Devise 4"
-description = "How to create an email only registration flow for rails and devise" categories = "Software" tags = ["Ruby", Rails", "Devise", "Gradual Engagement"]
+description = "How to create an email only registration flow for rails and devise" categories = "Software" tags = ["Ruby", "Rails", "Devise", "Gradual Engagement"]
 +++

 This is going to be a quick overview on how to alter devise to allow for email only registration flow.
 You should be able to adapt this process to accomodate most gradual engagement setups.